 The Aura User Guide

-Welcome to the User Guide for Aura, a secure, multilingual package manager for Arch Linux.
+Welcome to the User Guide for Aura, a multilingual package manager for Arch Linux.

 New to Aura?
 Check out Aura's Philosophy or just jump right into Installation!